robinrodricks/FluentFTP/README.md

 - UploadFile() / DownloadFile()
 - UploadFiles() / DownloadFiles()

-See this [pull request](https://github.com/robinrodricks/FluentFTP/pull/446) for more information on the recent improvements to throttling.
+See this [post](https://github.com/robinrodricks/FluentFTP/pull/446#issuecomment-528769465) for more information on the recent improvements to throttling.

 --------------------------------------------------------